kalekdev/uni/semester-1/nus-1/notes.typ

 Inductors can be thought of as the magnetic equivalent of capacitance, however in practice they are less convenient for energy storage (current must be maintained in the "disconnected" state, wasteful unless in a superconductor) and are mainly used for filtering purposes.

+=== Energy Stored by Inductors
+Consider a superconducting coil with a current flowing through it.
+All energy initially dropped across the coil goes towards its magnetic field and thanks to its non-existing resistance, it maintains the current without any problems (as well as the arising flux $L I = Phi$).
+This current and therefore the energy stored may be initially induced by, for example, moving the superconductor within a magnetic field (work done against Lenz's law) or shortly connecting it to a power source.

+This can be observed in superconductor levitation experiments, through which a current is induced as they are moved towards the permanent magnet, causing the repulsive force of the superconductor and permanent magnet below to be equal to its weight at some specific distance forever (well, until the superconductor leaves its critical temperature :P).

+Using $V = L (d i)/(d t)$, $P = V I$ and integrating work done as the current reaches the target $I$, and assuming that the magnetic permeability of the inductors core remains constant as the current increases, we can derive the following formula for energy stored by an inductor:
+$
+  W = 1 / 2 L I^2 = 1 / 2 Phi I
+$
+where $Phi$ is the linked flux.
+This also includes the energy lost to the magnetisation of a ferromagnetic core.

 === Inductance of Common Coils
 It can be tricky to determine which surface exactly is "linked to a coil".
-As a rule of thumb, the total flux can be calculated using the flux of the surface enclosed by the loop if the coil were a single wire multiplied by the number of turns $N$, for example a toroid in the diagram below:
+In the case of a single loop of wire, the total flux can be calculated using the flux through the circular surface enclosed by the loop - similarly to Ampere's circuital law.
+For a toroidal coil with a ferromagnetic core, the vast majority of the flux flows through the core.
+Hence we can calculate the flux through a vertical cross section of the core $Phi_A$, multiplied by the number of turns $N$ (spiral-like surface).
-$
-  Phi_"Total" approx N Phi_"Loop"
-$
 #figure(
   image("images/flux-toroid.png", width: 40%),
 ) <fig-flux-toroid>